 Curb Wall, also known as a Rake Wall if it is on the run of the stair or Knee Wall (Knee high).
 This is a short wall that runs up the stair and over the balcony areas that the balusters usually terminate into.
 Typically the finished wall height is around 4″ off of each nose of the stair and maybe 5″-6″ in height off of the balcony.
 With a curb wall the ends of the treads do not show because they are closed off.
 Sometimes the curb wall is higher maybe as much as 20″ which makes the balustrade look stubby.
 This was the standard for some large subdivision builders because less material is less money spent and more profit made!
 A Pony Wall refers to a half wall that meets guard rail code heights and no balustrade is needed.

 An easing is a part of the handrail which is used at a transition from one angle (stair pitch) to another angle.
-For instance a starting easing is used to cap a starting newel post and curve up to be joined into the pitch or stair handrail.
+For instance, a starting easing is used to cap a starting newel post and curve up to be joined into the pitch or stair handrail.

 A Finial is an ornament that sits on top (or an exposed bottom) of a newel post.
 Finials are usually turned (a ball, acorn or urn) but sometimes carved.

 A fitting is an attachment to the handrail usually at a transition point that would match the handrails profile.
-An example of a fitting would be a volute, turnout, upeasing, overeasing, gooseneck, stairting easing, starting cap, quarterturn, quarterturn cap, tandem cap, etc.
+An example of a fitting would be a volute, turnout, upeasing, overeasing, gooseneck, starting easing, starting cap, quarterturn, quarterturn cap, tandem cap, etc.

 A gooseneck is a handrail easing (fitting) which allows the handrail to change heights, often using an upeasing with a vertical piece of rail.
-A gooseneck is usually used from a the angled stair handrail to change elevations and level at a landing or top floor.

 A guardrail is a railing that is designed to prevent people or objects from falling into a stairwell or open space.
 It is always structural and will usually aesthetically match the stair balustrade if there is one.